chadramsey/chadramsey.github.io/_posts/2018-11-15-pico8-game-jam-two.md

 ![](https://chadramsey.github.io/assets/images/2018/akuma_key_grab_screen.gif){: .center-image }

-*"Queue the 'I found some awesome game-progressing loot' number."*
+*"Queue the 'I found some awesome game-progressing loot' tunage."*

-As with all games, establishing a system to handle screen and collision events was a must.
+As with all games establishing a system to handle screen and collision events was a must.
 I've also worked in a dialog system that makes rendering event-based dialog pretty seamless.
 The environmental elements (i.e., the flowers in this case), enemies, and player all operate on their own time cycles and are managed independently each frame.
 There is also some simple enemy movement logic in place to keep the little green guys randomly moving along (they will also follow you off-screen, which I'll get to in a second).